tytydraco/yessleep/out/I_was_a_lighthouse_keeper_on_a_rock_in_the_middle_of_the_ocean_but_I_wasnt_alone.md

 For the first few weeks, all seemed well.
 I carried out my duties — maintaining the building and submitting weather data via satellite phone.
 I forgot all about the strangeness of the first night.
 And I would’ve likely never thought of it again, but the sound returned.
 On a night just as ferocious as the first, a voice called outside my window.
 It woke me from my sleep.

-Not this again, I told myself angrily.
-It’s all in my head.
-I’m just lonely.
+*Not this again*, I told myself angrily. *It’s all in my head.
+I’m just lonely.*

 “PLEASE!”
 A voice shrieked.